 6. Gratitude.
 “In everything we give thanks.”
 Thessalonians 5:18.
 In everything, I give thanks.
 When I go to church, I spend most of my time praying by giving thanks to God.
 Not asking him for anything (except to help me become a better person).
 My prayers include thanking him for making me who I am (#2)!
 I thank him for showing me the light when I needed to end a relationship, or thanking him for an opportunity he has given me.
 I remind myself daily to not take things for granted and to feel gratitude towards the mundane and the monotonous.

 7. Basketball.
 I might love this sport more than anything else in this entire world.
 I played collegiate basketball, was the team captain my senior year, then spent 5th year as the assistant coach.
-I’m currently still able to make it up and down the court in my league at Chelsea Piers, where we just won the Fall season Championship!
+Back then, we were so crazy about the sport and our memories attached to it, that for graduation, we decided to gift each other little jewelry pieces with our school and team name printed on them (visit the site for an example).
+Something to cherish for a lifetime.
+Currently, I’m still able to make it up and down the court in my league at Chelsea Piers, where we just won the Fall season Championship!
 I won’t be able to sit and talk stats of college or NBA players and I don’t follow a team (does this delegitimize me?) but growing up in a Massachusetts household, by default I was a Celtics fan.
 Now, I just prefer to have any game on and watch good basketball.

 8. Plans that went askew.
 When I did quit my job back in January of this year, I had plans to go into partnership with a woman who committed to helping me start my own private client styling business.
 After working with her December, January, February and a bit of March, she backed out without telling me she changed her mind.
 No apology, no nothing.
 My livelihood was not her concern.
 I reminded her of our commitment to each other and that I quit my job for this opportunity.
 She responded “you didn’t like your job anyway.”
 I say all that to say, thank you!
 I am so grateful that it didn’t work out as it was a reminder from God that I don’t need her (or anyone!).
 Barely keeping above water financially this year because of this situation, I’m making it work!